ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 *  Excludes prepayments

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000051_5eb7e760eaee4fa9561cbd59d0d9081c0c7cbf367f43b1306b94ebeb5fee9c59.png)
-**Description**: The image features the words "NOTES TO THE" stacked above "FINANCIAL STATEMENTS" in a uniform, sans-serif font of a color resembling muted purple or dark rose.
-The top line, "NOTES TO THE," appears slightly smaller and aligned towards the right compared to the bottom line, "FINANCIAL STATEMENTS," which is bolder and spreads further across the horizontal space.
+**Description**: The image displays the phrase "NOTES TO THE FINANCIAL STATEMENTS" in a purple, sans-serif font, with "NOTES TO THE" on the first line and "FINANCIAL STATEMENTS" on the second line, slightly lower, indicating a hierarchical title structure.

 Year ended 31 December 2021